• Home

 Can An Eviction Judgement Be Reversed?

-If you believe that the eviction judgment was made in error or if you have new evidence that was not considered during the initial proceedings, you should consult with a qualified attorney who specializes in landlord-tenant law.
+Yes, an eviction judgment can be reversed if you believe that the decision was made in error or if you have new evidence that was not considered during the initial proceedings.
+According to the Oklahoma Statutes Title 12, Section 12-1031.1, a court can correct, open, modify, or vacate a judgment or decree on its own initiative by thirty (30) days after the judgment has been filed.
+However, you should consult with a qualified attorney who specializes in landlord-tenant law.
 They can review the details of your case and advise you on the best course of action.
-Keep in mind that the laws and procedures regarding evictions vary by jurisdiction, so it’s important to seek legal advice specific to your situation and location.
+Keep in mind that the rules and procedures regarding evictions vary by jurisdiction, so it’s important to seek legal advice specific to your situation and location.

 Can a Tenant Sue a Landlord for Wrongful Eviction?